Dr. Don & Elizabeth Roy vandersuzy 2017-09-27T16:35:08+00:00

 Dr. Don & Elizabeth Roy, OIC Western Europe Director

-We’re headed back to Europe in April 2017 to teach Module 4 in Amsterdam, the Netherlands and in Syke, Germany.
-That will complete our program at those two locations and we’re currently talking with the elders of another church in southern Germany who want us to start a program there in the Spring of 2018.
-Also in April, Tarkus and Autumn Mossberg will represent OIC at the Gospel 21 Conference in Hamburg, Germany.
-There will be people from all over Europe at the conference, so we’ll see what the Lord does in terms of meeting new pastors who might desire our training.
-In May, we go to Paris to teach Module 3 with an enthusiastic group there (as they are everywhere we go!).
+We’re headed back to Europe in November 2017 to teach Module 4 in France.
+We completed our program in Germany in April and we’re currently talking with the elders of another church in southern Germany who want us to start a program there in the Spring of 2018.
+Also in April, Tarkus and Autumn Mossberg represented OIC at the Gospel 21 Conference in Hamburg, Germany.
+There were people from all over Europe at the conference, so we’ll see what the Lord does in terms of new pastors who might desire our training.
+In May, we went to Paris to teach Module 3 with an enthusiastic group there (as they are everywhere we go!).

-That the Lord would bless our teaching time in the Spring in such as way that the church in Europe is strengthened.
+That the Lord would bless our teaching time in the Fall in such as way that the church in Europe is strengthened.

 That God would use the Gospel 21 Conference to connect us with people who resonate with OIC’s mission and strategic objective.